amirzenoozi/veriff-interview/front/README.md

   - [x] Container
 - [ ] Deployment
   - [x] Dockerfile
-  - [x] GitHub Actions to Push Image to DockerHub
+  - [x] GitHub Actions to Run the Tests
-  - [x] Deploy on external server

 ## Run the project
 In the project directory, you can run: